CTAC believes educational equity is the right of all students to thrive as members of vibrant schools and communities.

 The schools and communities we serve are committed to addressing the historical marginalization of groups based on race, ethnicity, and native language.
 We draw on our extensive experience in both education and community development to help our partners turn the intent of their commitment into changes which directly address inequities.
 Our shared success is demonstrated through equity of opportunities and results.

-The success of our partners makes clear—equity is more than a goal; it is who they are.
+The success of our partners makes clear—equity is more than a goal or a mindset; it is a pathway to opportunities and results.

 Here’s how we help our partners to get there: